• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » How to cool a drink quickly
+Home » Science Experiments for Kids » How to cool a drink with ice and salt

-This clever science hack using ice, water and salt chills a drink in less than five minutes!
-Perfect for when you really want a cold drink, but don’t have any in the fridge.
+This clever science hack uses ice, water, and salt to chill a drink in less than five minutes!
+It’s perfect for when you really want a cold drink but don’t have any in the fridge.

 cool a drink quickly using ice and salt .